 The API Overview page includes buttons at the top left that allow app developers to:

 - Choose version: In the Version drop-down at the top right defaults to the current version.
 If there are multiple versions, users can choose to view the Overview page for a different version.

 - Access the API: request a contract to actually use the API.
 For more information, see API Access.

 - Follow the API.

 - View API description code: In the Implementations section at the bottom of the page, review the API description.
 For more information, see How can I view the API description document for an API?

 What's the difference between the Overview page and the Details page?

-The API Overview page is like your API's homepage in the developer portal; app developers can view this page to get information about your API and what it offers.
+The API Overview page is the API's homepage in the developer portal; app developers can view this page to get information about the API and what it offers.
 See What information is available on the API Overview page? above.

 The API Details page is visible only to API Admins.
-This is a bit like a Dashboard for your API.
-From the top-level API Details page you can manage information about your API such as:
+This is a bit like a Dashboard for the API.
+From the top-level API Details page the API Admin can manage information about your API such as: